Smoking and the use of electronic cigarettes is not permitted in the hall, car park and garden while the pre-school is running.

 We arrange staffing to suit the number and different ages of the children each day.
 With 2 year old children we run on a ratio of 1:4 and for children over 3 years, where possible, we try to maintain a ratio of 1:6, which is considerably lower than the statutory requirement of 1:8.

 2 year olds.
-From September 2014 the fees for all 2 year old children will be £5.34 per hour.
-Two year Old Early Years Education funding is available for 2 year olds when specific criteria is met.
+Micheldever and Stratton pre-school is an approved provider for the Two Year Old Early Years Education Offer.
+From September 2018 the fees for all 2 year old children is £5.67 per hour.
+Two year old Early Years Education funding, for up to 15 hours per week, to a maximum of 570 hours per birthday year, is available for 2 year olds when specific criteria is met.
+The count of 570 funded hours starts at the funding period after the child’s 2nd birthday.
 Further information on this is available through the pre-school, via the Hampshire website www3.hants.gov.uk/eye or from the Hampshire information line 0845 6035620.
-Micheldever and Stratton pre-school is an approved provider for the Two Year Old Early Years Education Offer.

 The information below shows the funding eligibility dates: